Pangw1n/SKGuns/README.md

 -Download this plugin file

--Locate "plugins/Skript/scripts" in the server files and put the .sk file from the plugin file into that folder
+-Locate "plugins/" in the server files and put the files from the plugin zip file into that folder

 -Install Resource Pack from the plugin file (Optional but recommended)